-If you are keen to grow purple plants, you don’t have to do anything special at the start.
+If you are keen to grow purple plants, you don't have to do anything special at the start.
 Simply start with seeds or cuttings in the usual way.
 Put the seeds in a seed pot or in the pot in which you want to leave them.
 Allow your plants to germinate and grow as usual.
-The purple colour comes later when your cannabis plants start to flower.
+The purple color comes later when your cannabis plants start to flower.

 When your plants are mature and show the first signs of flowering, you can start the process that will turn them into purple beauties.
 The main thing is to perform a simple but effective action: lowering the night temperature for your flowering plants.
 Cannabis plants turn purple when they experience chilly nights!
-As a rule, your plants turn purple if the difference between the day and night temperatures is around 15 ° C or more.
+As a rule, your plants turn purple if the difference between the day and night temperatures is around 15 °C (27 °F) or more.
 However, make sure that the temperature is not too low because that will hinder the maturing process.

 It may not always be possible to lower the night temperature for your plants in such a way that they turn purple.
-Growers often start growing outside late in the spring and continue in the summer when the nights are never cold enough to make the plants turn purple.
+Growers often start growing outside late in the spring and continue in the summer, when the nights are never cold enough to make the plants turn purple.
 They are ready for harvesting at the beginning of autumn before the nights get cold.

 Tips for a magnificent purple harvest grown outside

 Choose to grow your plants indoors and put them outside when they have reached a good height.
-They should bloom at the end of autumn or the beginning of winter when the days are shorter.
+They should bloom at the end of autumn or the beginning of winter, when the days are shorter.
 This is assuming that it is not too cold and that it is not going to freeze.
 If there is a cold spell, bring your plants indoors quickly!

 Autoflowers for beautiful purple 'winter weed'

-In some climates, such as southern Europe, it is possible to grow outside in the winter.
+In some climates, such as Southern Europe, it is possible to grow outside in the winter.
 The temperatures are pleasantly warm in the daytime and, while the nights are a bit chilly, there is no risk of frost.
 The perfect conditions for growing purple marijuana!

-Whether you grow strains that turn purple by themselves or transform normal cannabis plants into purple beauties; growing purple marijuana is very interesting and enjoyable.
+Whether you grow strains that turn purple by themselves or transform normal cannabis plants into purple beauties; growing purple cannabis is very interesting and enjoyable.
 Use this guide to show off your horticultural skills and amaze your friends with your beautiful purple tops!